+National parks in Patagonia are incredible destinations often shared between Argentina and Chile.
 When planning your trip to Patagonia it can be hard to know exactly what national park is where and which ones you must visit, so, we broke down three of our favorite national parks found on the Argentine side of Patagonia.

-To visit Los Glaciares National Park, you will need to get into Calafate or Chaltén, the two cities within proximitaty of the park.
+To visit Los Glaciares National Park, you will need to get into Calafate or Chaltén, the two cities within proximity of the park.
 El Calafate is a quaint village that has exploded in recent years as people use it as an access point to the national park which holds the Perito Moreno Glacier.

-Nahuel Huapi National Park
+2. Nahuel Huapi National Park

-Tierra del Fuego National Park
+3. Tierra del Fuego National Park

 At the very bottom of Argentina is the city of Ushuaia.
 This city is known for being “the end of the world,” but it is also home to Tierra del Fuego National Park.
 Tierra del Fuego National Park is actually a national park in both Chile and Argentina.
 It is an incredible destination filled with diverse plants and wildlife.
 The glacial drift and unique geography of the area, not to mention, the history of the area leave it to be a fascinating destination for national park lovers and not alike.

 To see Argentina for yourself, don’t hesitate in contacting us at Say Hueque!